justinh5/Task-Management/README.md

 DBMS: Embedded Derby

-There is only one required dependeny:
+There is only one required dependeny:<br>
-    -The Derby JDBC driver, located in the latest JDK
+    *The Derby JDBC driver, located in the latest JDK